 Assistant Professor of Women, Gender, and Sexuality and Psychology

-Dr. Avery’s overarching research interests are at the intersections of race, gender, sexuality, and mainstream media.
-Specifically, she is interested in Black women’s intersectional identities and how the negotiation of dominant gender ideologies and cultural stereotypes are associated with adverse psychological and sexual health outcomes.
-Currently, she has three lines of research that focus on understanding the ways in which gender-based psychological and sociocultural factors inform the sexual beliefs, experiences, and health practices of young Black women: (1) the health consequences associated with negotiating paradoxical expectations to perform hegemonic femininity (e.g., nurturing, submissive, communal) and stoicism (e.g., strong Black woman/superwoman stereotype); (2) the role of popular media in the socialization of disempowering gender, sex, and romantic relationship beliefs; and, (3) how the idealization of narrow feminine beauty and body standards contributes to adverse emotional (e.g., feelings of guilt and shame), cognitive (e.g., body surveillance and dissatisfaction), and behavioral (e.g., coercion, low sexual self-efficacy and assertiveness) experiences during sexual intimacy.
+Dr. Avery’s has a joint faculty appointment in the Departments of Psychology and Women, Gender, and Sexuality.
+Her overarching research interests are at the intersections of race, gender, sexuality, and mainstream media.
+Specifically, she is interested in Black women’s intersectional identities and how the negotiation of dominant gender ideologies and racial stereotypes are associated with adverse psychological and sexual health outcomes.
+Currently, she has three lines of research that focus on understanding the structural and sociocultural determinants of health inequalities for multiply marginalized populations.
+First, she examines the physical and mental health consequences associated with internalizing constraining feminine beauty and body standards.
+A second line focuses on the role of popular media in gendered-racial identity development and the socialization of intimate injustice.
+Finally, her work interrogates how gendered-racism and racial stereotypes impact Black women's self-esteem, sense of belonging, and experiences of interpersonal relationships.
 Taken together, the primary aim of Dr. Avery’s research is to promote healthy gender and sexual development among socially marginalized and stigmatized groups.
 She runs the Research on Intersectionality, Sexuality, and Empowerment (RISE) Lab at the University of Virginia.

-Dr. Avery is not accepting new students for the doctoral program in Community Psychology.
-However, she is looking to recruit highly motivated undergraduate students for the RISE Lab in the Spring 2021.
+Dr. Avery will be on leave during the 2021-2022 academic year and is not accepting new students for the doctoral program in Community Psychology.
+However, she is looking to recruit highly motivated undergraduate students for the RISE Lab in the Fall 2021.
 Interested parties should contact her directly at [email protected] to apply.